 Westsouthwest (beyond Soulières): Givry-lès-Loisy (part of the Val du Petit Morin)

 West: Loisy-en-Brie (part of the Val du Petit Morin)

 Comment: the Vertus comune stretches west into a forest area and has many neighbours that are not part of the Champagne appellation and therefore don’t have any village profiles.

 Vertus is located is located southsoutheast of Épernay, in the southern part of the “genuine” Côte des Blancs slope.
 The actual village is located in the slope and below it.

-The Vertus commune covers 3568 hectares (and includes a forest area to the west of the Côte des Blancs slope) and has 2456 inhabitants (as of 2012) referred to as vertusiens and vertusiennes.
+The Vertus commune covers 3568 hectares (and includes a forest area to the west of the Côte des Blancs slope) and has 2407 inhabitants (as of 2014) referred to as Vertusiens and Vertusiennes.